Scientific Name:

 Landscape Uses:

-Arbors or trellis, Screening
+Arbors or trellis, Attract butterflies, Screening (Caution: poisonous parts)

 Additional Info: